keithws/curb-your-alerts/README.md

 ## Install

-Download the [Curb Your Alerts][1] Safari extension and open the file to install.
+Download the [curb-your-alerts.safariextz][1] file and open it.
+Safari will ask you if you'd like to install the extension.

 Of course, you can always clone this repository and [build the extension][2] from source too.